View this post on Instagram

 - Olive oil

-- Two to four portions of salmon filet cooked how you prefer, about six to eight ounces per person (This amount of lentils would work well for four servings, or with enough leftover lentils to repurpose for a side dish, soup, etc.)
+- Two to four portions of salmon filet cooked how you prefer, about six to eight ounces per person (This amount of lentils would work well for four servings and with enough leftover lentils to repurpose for a side dish, soup, etc.)

 - Lemon wedges, plus parsley to garnish

-This is a pretty basic approach, one based on the recipe in Mark Bittman’s How To Cook Everything, which is kind of my “go to” cook book for finding basic recipes for, well, everything.
+This is based on the recipe in Mark Bittman’s How To Cook Everything, which is a good book for finding basic recipes for, well, everything.
 You could definitely jazz up the lentils with some bacon or maybe chicken stock or some more fresh herbs or what have you.
 I keep it simple both because it then is a weeknight (when you have a little extra time) kind of meal, and also because it’s easier to repurpose the leftover lentils into different forms.

-- Put the lentils into a Dutch oven or other large heavy pot, cover with water, bring to a boil, and cook them for 15-20 minutes, just until they are starting to soften.
+- Put the lentils into a Dutch oven or other large heavy pot, cover with water, bring to a boil, and cook them for around 15 minutes, not until they’re finished but just until they are starting to soften.
 If you’re pretty quick about dicing up the vegetables, you can do that while the lentils cook.
 If you are slower (like me) about dicing vegetables and/or you’re trying to do more than one thing at a time in the kitchen (also like me), it’s probably a little less stressful and easier to dice the vegetables before you cook the lentils.
 Use your judgement on that.
+I like to use black lentils for this because they keep that cool black color after they cook, but French green lentils are easier to find.

 - If you don’t drain the lentils, then just add the vegetables into the pot, and make sure there is enough water to cover.
 If you do drain the lentils, add a little olive oil to the bottom of the now drained and rinsed out pot and sauté the vegetables with a little salt and pepper for a few minutes, just to get them beginning to soften, stirring pretty much the whole time.
 If they are sticking a bit to the bottom, add a little water and stir to unstick them from the pot.
 Put the drained lentils back into the pot and add enough water to cover.

 - Stir in a heaping tablespoon of Herbes de Provence.
-I just use a mix I always have on hand– it’s a very handy seasoning– but if you don’t have that, you can just add some thyme, maybe a little rosemary, that sort of thing.
+I just use a mix I always have on hand– it’s a very handy seasoning– but if you don’t have that, you can just try a combination of about 2 tsp thyme, 1 tsp dried rosemary, and 1 tsp dried oregano.
 There’s a lot of lentils there, so you can be aggressive with the amount of herbs you put in.

 - Cook the lentils and vegetables on medium heat, allowing them to just barely simmer and reduce to a thick consistency but without letting them dry out completely.
 Check on them and stir the pot about every five minutes or so.
-This takes around 20 minutes.
+This takes around 20 to 30 minutes, though you can turn the heat down to warm and keep it on the stove after it’s done for an hour or more while you get everything else ready.

 - While that’s going on, this is a good time to slice a lemon into wedges (and get rid of the seeds) and chop up a bit of parsley.